 - Requires an Nvidia graphics card to use G-Sync

-The Acer XB270HU bprz is the best gaming monitor you can buy right now.
+The Asus ROG Swift PG279Q is the best gaming monitor you can buy right now.
 For years, gamers have been forced to make a choice between picture quality and refresh rate.
 Cheaper, faster TN panels delivered fast refresh speeds up to 144Hz, while IPS screens offered more vibrant colors and dramatically better viewing angles, but at much slower refresh rates.
-Finally, with the XB270HU, that’s a problem of the past: Acer is the first company to pair an IPS screen with a 144Hz refresh rate.
+But as monitor technology has improved, there's now a handful of monitors available that pair an IPS screen with a 144Hz refresh rate.

 The best FreeSync monitor